 To be eligible to apply for admission as a transfer student into the Juris Doctor program at the University of Maryland, Francis King Carey School of Law, applicants must have completed at least one school year (two semesters) at another ABA-approved law school.
 Transfer applicants may be admitted in either the fall or the spring semester.
-The Admissions Committee at the University of Maryland, Francis King Carey School of Law makes admission decisions on a rolling basis.
+The Admissions Committee at the University of Maryland, Francis King Carey School of Law makes decisions on a rolling basis.
 The Committee evaluates the academic potential of applicants through a thorough assessment of each applicant's academic record, professional and educational experiences, and accomplishments.
-In addition, the Committee identifies candidates who will enhance the professional development of their peers and will contribute positively to the law school community as a whole.
+All applicants to the JD program, including transfer applicants, must have taken the LSAT and must provide official documentation of the score through the Credential Assembly Service (CAS) of LSAC.

 In order to earn a Juris Doctor degree from the University of Maryland, Francis King Carey School of Law, students must obtain 53 of the 85 credits required for graduation in courses or other credit programs offered by the School of Law.
 Therefore, no more than 32 credits may be transferred.
 Furthermore, grades will not transfer.
 In order to satisfy the graduation requirements for specific required courses, course descriptions of courses previously taken must be substantially similar to the course as offered at the University of Maryland, Francis King Carey School of Law.
 During the application review process, transfer applicants may be asked to provide course syllabi to demonstrate similarity of subject matter covered.